This set of Analog Communications Multiple Choice Questions & Answers (MCQs) focuses on “Noise for DSB-SC”.

 Explanation: If the value of resistor creating thermal noise is doubled then also the noise power generator remains unaffected, since the two are independent of each other.

 4. Which one of the following is not a useful quantity for comparing the noise performance of receivers?

 a) Input noise voltage

 d) Figure of merit

 Explanation: Noise performance of different receivers cannot be compared on the basis of input noise voltage.
 It can be calculated on the basis of figure of merit, or noise figure, or on the basis of equivalent noise resistance.

 a) gives same amount of time to each device

 b) gives same amount of frequency to each device

 c) gives variable time to each device

-d) gives variable frequency to each device
+d) gives shifted time to each device

 Explanation: Synchronous TDM gives exactly the same amount of time to each connected device.
 It allocates time to every device even if a device has nothing to transmit.